 - The movement system is a step up in contrast to previous sniper elite games.

-- The level and objective structure in Sniper Elite 4 grab the player’s undivided attention.
+- The level and objective structure are nicely built.

 - The AI is challenging and intriguing in Sniper Elite 4.

 - The gameplay gets repetitive after some time in Sniper Elite 4.

 9. This War Of Mine